vvscode/docs/docs/tutorials/tutorials-javascript/start-chrome-with-flags-mac.md

 ---
-title: "Start Chrome With Flags (Mac)"
+title: Start Chrome With Flags (Mac)
+excerpt: >-
-excerpt: "When using the Sinch JavaScript SDK locally in Chrome, it is necessary to start Chrome with the flag.
-Learn how to do it with our simple step-by-step guide."
+  When using the Sinch JavaScript SDK locally in Chrome, it is necessary to start Chrome with the flag.
+Learn how to do it with our simple step-by-step guide.
 ---
 When using the [Sinch JavaScript SDK](doc:voice-for-js) locally in Chrome, it is necessary to start Chrome with the flag `--allow-file-access-from-files`.